 The Boulder Gardens

 The Boulder garden completes the Sigiriya and its water gardens.
 Having a small forest within it this garden is a pure form of art reflected in Sigiriya.
 With rock arches and many structures in boulders, the effort in making this garden is praiseworthy.
 The gardens of Sigiriya make the whole place alive.
 Its architecture is also one to stare at for a long time.
-Many boulders here still has a long line of notches initially made to hold the Pavilions.
+Many boulders here still have a long line of notches initially made to hold the Pavilions.
 Now the Pavilions are gone, but one can make a clear picture of them viewing them in this garden.
 The boulder garden was the residence of the monks of Sigiriya, and there are still many relics holding up to the garden here.
-You can get a reflection of the community dwelling in the rocks and caves here in the ancient period.
+You can get a reflection of the community-dwelling in the rocks and caves here in the ancient period.

 Sigiriya Damsels